 They return to freshwater to spawn when it’s time.
 Very few fish can endure such vast salinity fluctuations, and they would perish if they traveled between saline and freshwater like salmon.
 Saltwater fish can have their cells explode when they come into contact with fresh water.

 When freshwater fish are subjected to salt water, osmoregulation occurs, causing their cells to shrivel.
 The salmon, fortunately, has some remarkable behavioral and physiological adaptations that enable them to thrive in both settings.

 4. The Hue of Salmon Varies

-Salmon scales are a gleaming silver sheen with pockets of blue, crimson, purple, pink, or green most of the year, but when spawning season is near, the scales change to a rainbow of colors.
+Salmon scales are a gleaming silver sheen with pockets of blue, crimson, purple, pink, or green most of the year, but when the spawning season is near, the scales change to a rainbow of colors.

-Over their lifespan, salmon can be three diverse colors.
+Over their lifespan, salmon can be in three diverse colors.
 For instance, sockeye salmon are light-colored and speckled as juveniles; then, they turn silvery blue as adults in the ocean.
 The adult bodies turn a blazing red, and their heads become green when they are ready to spawn.
 Salmon change color to entice a spawning partner.

 5. A Female Salmon Can Carry Over 4,000 Eggs

 Between 1,500 to 10,000 eggs can be produced by a female salmon.
 Only a handful of these eggs (0 to 10) will develop into adult salmon.
 On average, a population of the same size produces one adult from each parent (two adults out of each spawning pair), but this will vary yearly.